codepath/android_guides/Common-Navigation-Paradigms.md

 Navigation between views is an important part of any application.
 There are several ways to setup navigation in an Android application:

  * [ActionBar](http://developer.android.com/design/patterns/actionbar.html) - Using the ActionBar and/or ActionBar tabs to switch between different views
+ * [Swipe Views](http://developer.android.com/training/implementing-navigation/lateral.html) - Allow paging between views using a swipe gesture
  * [Navigation Drawer](http://developer.android.com/training/implementing-navigation/nav-drawer.html) - Displays a vertical menu that slides in to allow navigation between views
  * [Screen Map](http://developer.android.com/training/design-navigation/descendant-lateral.html#buttons) - Providing a series of buttons on screen that can be pressed to visit different views
- * [Swipe Views](http://developer.android.com/training/implementing-navigation/lateral.html) - Allow paging between views using a swipe gesture

 These four represent the most common navigation paradigms in Android applications.
 The specifics for how to implement these can be found in the various links above.

 ### ActionBar Tabs

-For a description of how to add ActionBar tabs to your Activity, check out the [[ActionBar Tabs|ActionBar Tabs with Fragments#fragments-and-tabs]] cliffnotes for more details.
+Check out the [[ActionBar Tabs|ActionBar Tabs with Fragments#fragments-and-tabs]] cliffnotes for more details of how to add ActionBar tabs to your Activity.

+### Swiping Views

+Check out the [[ViewPager with FragmentPagerAdapter]] cliffnotes for more details of how to add swipe-able views as a form of navigation.

 ### Navigation Drawer